St. Peter of Verona

 Prayers and Reading for Today’s MASS

-Lesson from the Epistle of blessed Peter the Apostle to Timothy.
+Lesson from the Epistle of blessed James the Apostle.

 Continuation of the Holy Gospel According to St. John.

-[A continuation of Christ's discourse to his disciples.]
+[The conclusion of Christ's last discourse to his disciples.]